 So far we have received generous in-kind support from Crosscut Mountain Sports Center with grooming equipment, transportation, and labor through the Blackfeet One-Stop Manpower program, and vehicles and trailers to haul course grooming equipment, skis and gear, elders who will teach traditional games, and project management through PLHI.
 We are immeasurably grateful to the support of Rossignol for their initial support with a fleet of youth and adult cross-country ski equipment at cost and are now asking for your support to make this pilot a reality.

-We need to raise $25,000 by December 15th 2020, to support the remaining costs of the entire winter community outreach.
+We need to raise $25,000 by February 15th, 2021, to support the remaining costs of the entire winter community outreach and a second fleet of skis.
 This vision of a healthier Native American population via the goal of COVID safe, Ssto'Iipapoki Tsimaan program IS GRATEFUL for any support you are interested in providing and EXCITED to JOIN WITH YOU in EMPOWERING AND CHANGING LIVES!